 House Aliaga Guided Tour

 Travel back in time to the era of colonial Lima with our House Aliaga Guided Visit.
-You'll visit one of the Peruvian capital's oldest buildings, constructed in the same year that Lima was founded.
+You'll explore one of the oldest buildings in the Peruvian capital, constructed in 1535, the year Lima was founded.
 Tour Details.

 - 3 hours